 The Right To Vote Behind Bars

 As mentioned earlier, it is the right of every person to vote for their desired candidate no matter what their status is.
 In some other cases, like being convicted of a crime and put in prison, a person’s voting right is revoked.
 This is called felony disenfranchisement.
 People who are currently serving a sentence have a couple of their rights revoked- voting is one of them.

 There is an exception, though, for states in the US like Vermont and Maine, which allow convicts to vote while in prison.
 The rest of the states, however, restrict the incarcerated felon’s right to vote.
 Among these states, ten of them can ban, or take away, the felon’s right to vote for life.

 Of course, this is a part of the convict’s rehabilitation.
 Also, the system is specifically designed to revoke some of their rights that they enjoyed, back when they were still free.
 It is true that these unfortunate people who fell back on doing such crimes may have their freedom restricted.
 But after they serve their sentence or are given parole, they can have their freedom back, like voting, right?

 Well, technically yes, and there is a process for them to follow for them to vote again.
 Although it is a bit of a tedious process to follow, it is essential to enable these people to vote still nonetheless.

 Sanctioning The Right After Freedom

 If a convict has finished serving his prison time or was given parole, he can once again attain some of his fundamental human rights.
-One of the essential rights he or she needs to achieve is the right to vote, and they need to undergo a specific process to attain it once again.
+One of the essential rights he or she needs to re-enable, is the right to vote and they need to undergo a specific process to attain it once again.
 Thus, this right, the right to vote, is one of those rights that is a bit hard and tedious to achieve due to the said processes needed.